blairium/ltu-thesis/README.md

 # *(Unofficial)* La Trobe PhD Thesis LaTeX Template

-Are you pursuing a PhD at La Trobe University?
-Are you looking for a LaTeX thesis template?
-I had the same problem.
-To my knowledge, GRS does not offer a LaTeX template yet.
-I started writing my thesis using the classicthesis thesis template by [André Miede](https://bitbucket.org/amiede/classicthesis).
-That worked well, but I had to customize and extend the template to comply with our formatting guidelines.
-And that is how we end up here.
-This is what I have finally come up with.
-Let's call it the *(unofficial)* La Trobe PhD Thesis Template.
-Feel free to use it!
+This is a slightly modified version of [Bashimao's](https://github.com/bashimao/ltu-thesis) La Trobe latex template based on the classicthesis thesis template by [André Miede](https://bitbucket.org/amiede/classicthesis).

+T've made slight changes so that the margins meet the requirements of the physics department.
+I've changed the language to Australian.
+I've also added an acronym page.

 ## Organization
 `thesis.tex` is the root document and includes the individual chapters.
 The content of the chapters can be found under `text/`.
 It is pretty self-explaining.
 Figures should be placed under `figures/`.
 Bibliography should be put into `library.bib`.